Installing myBase Desktop

 If you leave the password fields blank, it simply removes password (if any) from within the database/branch.
-The SSG-3 library doesn't support data encryption, the database/branch password only adds authentication on access.
+The SSG-3 library doesn't support data encryption, the database/branch password only adds authentication on data access.

 For SSG-5 based databases

-From v6.3 on, myBase adds the SSG-5 storage library with data encryption support.
+From v6.3 on, myBase adds the SSG-5 storage support.

-You'd need to set a password as soon as you create a SSG-5 based database, and the database password is unchangeable once it's been set.
+It's recommended to set a password as soon as the SSG-5 based databases are newly created, and the database password is unchangeable once it's been set.

-If in the case that you'd have to change a database password, please consider to replicate the entire database into a new database instead, by selecting the 'File - Maintenance - Replicate database ...' menu item, this way, you can set a different password for the new database.
+If in the case that you'd have to change a database password, please consider to replicate the entire database into a new database instead, by selecting the 'File - Maintenance - Replicate database ...' menu item, that allows you to set a different password for the new database.

-Note that the SSG-5 library does not support the branch password any more, you can set a database password to
+Note that the SSG-5 library does no longer support the branch password, you'd want to set a database password to protect all information stored in your .nyf databases.